HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |Resolution|No action required

 ### HpeWolfram.1.0.BaselineAlreadyPresent
-Cannot create Import Baseline task as the baseline is already imported or another task is importing the same baseline
+Cannot create Import Baseline task as the baseline is already imported or another task is importing the same baseline.

 | | |
 |:---|:---|
 |Message Format|"The baseline trying to be imported already exists or is being processed."
 |Severity|Warning
-|Resolution|Delete the existing baseline and try again
+|Resolution|Delete the existing baseline and try again.

 ### HpeWolfram.1.0.BaselineCannotBeDeleted
 The baseline cannot be deleted now.